This post may contain affiliate links to some TERRIfic sites you should check out. Learn more about it here.

 Drink lots of water

 I don’t care how old you are.
 Knowing when you are hungry isn’t always easy.
 Sometimes we confused hunger with being bored or even thirsty.
 And of course, I’ve you are always confused about your hunger you are more likely to eat out or eat when you shouldn’t.
 That’s why I encourage you to drink water at the first sign of hunger.
 You might find that you’re not really hunger after all.
+I suggest spending some time finding the perfect water bottle.
+The better the water bottle the easier it is to guzzle that water down.
+I love stainless steel water bottles like this one that keep water extremely cold.

 Remember why you are doing it